What is Stellar (XLM)?

 Market Cap: $2.62B CAD or $1,981,506,698 USD (as of July 30, 2020)

 If you are based in Canada and looking for a Bitcoin exchange, take a look at NDAX.
-NDAX is an easy-to-use, beginner-friendly exchange that can give you easy access to trade Stellar and other cryptocurrencies like Bitcoin, Ethereum, Cardano, Ripple, Litecoin, Dogecoin, and EOS.
+NDAX is an easy-to-use, beginner-friendly exchange that can give you easy access to trade Stellar and other cryptocurrencies like Bitcoin and other cryptocurrencies like Ethereum, XRP, Litecoin, Cardano, Dogecoin and EOS.